CodePlatoon/curriculum_old/README.md

 8. Push the changes up to Github (`git push origin NAME_OF_BRANCH`)
 9. Open a pull request, comparing your forked `branch` to the original `master` branch

-## Daily Check-ins
-It is important for you to have a place to talk about how you are feeling and how you feel you are progressing.
-Every morning before class starts, please fill out [this form](https://forms.gle/19mrYTvYWWQS9gr36).

 ## What should I do if I finish everything on any given day?
 1. Help those around you.
 Teaching solidifies learning.
 2. Watch tomorrow's video to get yourself a leg up on the next day!